quicwg/base-drafts/draft-ietf-quic-transport.md

 to what it believes to be the same server, it can include that value in the Token field of its Initial packet.

+A token allows a server to correlate activity between connections.
+Specifically, the connection where the token was issued, and any connection where it is used.
+Clients that want to break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
+Tokens obtained in Retry packets MUST NOT be discarded.

 A client SHOULD NOT reuse a token.
-Reusing a token on different network paths would allow activity to be linked between paths (see {{migration-linkability}}).
-A client MUST NOT reuse a token if it believes that its point of network attachment has changed; that is, if there is a change in its local IP address or network interface.
+Reusing a token on allows connections to be linked by entities on the network path (see {{migration-linkability}}).
+A client MUST NOT reuse a token if it believes that its point of network attachment has changed since the token was last used; that is, if there is a change in its local IP address or network interface.
 A client needs to start the connection process over if it migrates prior to completing the handshake.

 If the client received a Retry packet from the server and sends an Initial packet in response, then it sets the Destination Connection ID to the value from